microsoft/VFSForGit/Readme.md

 # GVFS

+This is a conflict for the rebase test

 ## What is GVFS?

 GVFS stands for Git Virtual File System.
 GVFS virtualizes the file system beneath your git repo so that git and all tools